Waiving patent protection for COVID-19 vaccines does not solve problems

-The research-based pharmaceutical companies reject the abolition of patent protection, as research would be disincentivized and the problem of the still lacking production capacities would be aggravated.
+The research-based pharmaceutical companies oppose the waiving of patent protection because research would be hindered and the problem of the still lacking production capacities would be exacerbated.

-The research-based pharmaceutical companies have developed vaccines against COVID-19 in record time, brought them to market approval and built up their large-scale production.
+Research-based pharmaceutical companies have developed vaccines against COVID-19 in record time, brought them to regulatory approval, and set up their large-scale production.
 This was and is a mammoth task.
-Now they are expanding production further and further by establishing ever-growing production networks.
+Now they continue to expand production and establish ever-growing production networks.
 To date, more than 13 billion doses have been produced in this way.

-The development of the vaccines is partly based on decades of preliminary work.
-It was mainly private donors and companies that took financial risks in order to further develop scientific findings and bring new technologies to market.
+The development of the vaccines is based in part on decades of preliminary work.
+It was mainly private donors and companies that took the financial risk in order to further develop scientific findings and bring new technologies to market.
 They did so with the prospect that their intellectual property would be protected by patents and that their investments would have a chance to pay off.
-The argument that "the state" actually financed everything does not stand up to scrutiny for precisely this reason: government money only flowed in on a large scale when it became clear that the vaccines would work - and was intended to spur production.
+The argument that "the state" actually financed everything does not stand up to scrutiny for precisely this reason: government money only flowed in on a larger scale when it became clear that the vaccines would work - and was intended to spur production.

 Vaccine production cannot be set up overnight on a greenfield site.
-And the on-site expertise of skilled workers, availability of refrigeration equipment and high-tech ingredients needed to produce the serum are limited.
+And the on-site expertise of skilled workers, cooling equipment and high-tech components needed to produce the vaccine are only available in limited quantities.
 Without entrepreneurial thinking with the prospect of patent protection, vaccines would not have been available so quickly, nor would companies be able to supply billions of doses.
-Removing patent protection would not facilitate that even a single dose of vaccine would be available more quickly.
-In fact, the opposite would likely be true: original manufacturers would no longer have an incentive to participate in making vaccines available worldwide as quickly as possible.
-Retrofitting existing vaccine factories would also be counterproductive, as the production of other important vaccines would then have to be stopped.
-To our knowledge, there are no vacant vaccine factories anywhere.
-Even India, which develops its own vaccines, is desperately looking for production capacity worldwide.
-That is why pharmaceutical companies rely on establishing production cooperation.
+With the removal of patent protection, not a single dose of vaccine will be available more quickly.
+In addition, original manufacturers lose an incentive to participate in the fastest possible global supply of vaccines when new virus variants or other pathogens emerge.